RONALD CAMERON British, 1930-2013

 Cameron had a long and successful career in sculpture, receiving commissions in almost every medium, from life-size bronzes to miniatures in gold and silver.

-His early talent and interest in art was very wisely noted whilst at grammar school in Horsham, Sussex.
-Whilst there, the school allowed him to forego many of the traditional school subjects, instead he spent many more hours drawing and painting in the art room.
+His early talent and interest in art were very wisely noted whilst at grammar school in Horsham, Sussex.
+Whilst there, the school allowed him to forego many of the traditional school subjects, instead, he spent many more hours drawing and painting in the art room.
 His major inspiration came from seeing the Rokeby Venus by Velasquez in the National Gallery in London and as a young teenager; he was stunned by the beauty of the painting.
 This inspiration lasted a lifetime as can be seen throughout his work over the years.

 Cameron attended Camberwell College of Art, London, between 1947 and 1953, where he studied sculpture under Doctor Vogel and gained the National Design Diploma.